github3547/IT-tickect-volume-Predictive-analysis-report/README.md

 This project builds a **Multiple Linear Regression model** to forecast IT helpdesk ticket volume using operational drivers such as staff count, remote work percentage, system update frequency, and staff tenure.
 Results are presented in a **six-sheet Excel workbook** designed for non-technical stakeholders.

-This work demonstrates the analytical depth and communication skills required for Data Analyst roles in the ACT Public Sector (entry point ~$110,000/year).

 ---